shader-slang/spec/checking.md

 A context |c| <dfn>binds</dfn> an identifier |n| if |c| contains one or more [=bindings=] with |n| on the left-hand side.

-Issue: We need to describe here the process by which an identifier resolves to a binding, including overloaded, etc.
+Issue: We need to describe here the process by which an identifier resolves to a [=binding=], including overloaded, etc.
 The discussion here will have to be a forward reference to the algorithms to be given later.

 Expressions {#check.expr}